Table of Contents[Hide][Show]

 - Age (the older we get, the less we make this conversion easily)

 As if this list wasn’t enough to include nearly everyone today, there are those who are genetically unable to make the conversion.
 These individuals are called “obligate carnivores” by researchers.
 Usually, these individuals have ancestors who consumed lots of preformed D6D metabolites in the form of organ meats and fish.
-Eskimos would be one such population particularly prone to GLA deficiency due to hereditary factors alone.

 Common Conditions from Gamma Linolenic Acid Deficiency